 Mr. Jordan founded Liftech in 1964.
 He is an internationally recognized expert in the container crane industry.
-He has been involved in the container industry evolution since participating in the structural design of the first container crane for Matson in 1958.
-Since then, he has designed the structures of hundreds of duty cycle cranes, prepared numerous specifications for the design of duty cycle cranes, and investigated fatigue damage problems and major failures caused by fatigue crack growth and brittle fracture.
+He has been involved in the container industry evolution since participating in the design of the first dockside container crane structure for Matson in 1958.
+Since then, he has designed the structures of thousands of duty cycle cranes, prepared numerous specifications for the design of duty cycle cranes, and investigated fatigue damage problems and major failures caused by fatigue crack growth and brittle fracture.

 Mr. Bhimani is an expert in all phases of container crane and wharf design.
 He has developed innovative solutions to container crane design problems including a technique for combining analysis with heat straightening for repairing damaged container crane booms, the first seafastening design for transporting fully erected container cranes on barges, and a structural maintenance program used to periodically inspect cranes.